pandas-dev/pandas/doc/source/categorical.rst

 .. note::
-    Be aware that :func:`Categorical.set_categories` cannot know whether some category is omitted intentionally or because it is misspelled or (under Python3) due to a type difference (e.g., numpys S1 dtype and Python strings).
+    Be aware that :func:`Categorical.set_categories` cannot know whether some category is omitted intentionally or because it is misspelled or (under Python3) due to a type difference (e.g., NumPy S1 dtype and Python strings).
 This can result in surprising behaviour!

 Sorting and Order
 -----------------